Q-Series Child Dummies

 - 010-0000 - Q10 Dummy

-In the late 1970's and early 1980's, TNO and others developed the P-dummies, a series of child dummies that covers almost the complete child population up to 12 years.
-The P-series dummies are still test tools for the European regulation ECE-R44 and are also adopted by many other standards.
+In the late 1970's and early 1980's, TNO and others developed the P-dummies, a series of child dummies that covers almost the complete child population up to 10 years.
+The P-series dummies are still test tools for the European regulation UN-ECE Regulation 44 and are also adopted by many other standards.
 In 1993 the International Child Dummy Working Group started with the development of the Q-series of child dummies as successor to the P-series.
-The 3 year old version, Q3, is the first dummy of the Q-series.

-The Q3 differs considerably from the P-dummies.
-It is not only advanced in terms of its biomechanical and anthropometric basis, it is also developed to be used in both front and side impact testing, making it the first "multidirectional" (child) dummy.
-The instrumentation for Q3 is interchangeable within the dummy and between members of the Q-series and consists among others of the newly developed, compact load cells.
+The Q differs considerably from the P-dummies.
+It is not only advanced in terms of its biomechanical and anthropometric characteristics, it is also developed to be used in both front and side impact testing, making it the first "multi-directional" (child) dummy.
+The instrumentation is interchangeable within the dummy and between other members of the Q-series.

 Head and Neck

-The Q3 thorax includes a ribcage type structure, mounted onto a rigid thoracic spine box.
-The shape of the ribcage is derived from anthropometry data and analyses of X-rays of real children.
+The thorax is a single ribcage structure, mounted onto a rigid thoracic spine box.
+The shape of the ribcage is derived from anthropometry data and analyses of children’s X-rays.

-The shoulder of the Q3 incorporates a ball and socket joint to simulate the humerus-scapula joint, a scapula distributing load at back, an anatomically shaped clavicle which is connected to the sternum area of the ribcage by a flexible coupling and a flexible and a compressible column between the ball and socket joint and the thoracic spine box.
+The shoulder incorporates a ball and socket joint to simulate the humerus-scapula joint with a scapula distributing load at the back.
+An anatomically shaped clavicle is connected to the sternum area of the ribcage by a flexible coupling and a rubber column is fitted between the shoulder and the thoracic spine.

 Abdomen and Lumbar Spine